-We detected 1,014 customers using MCP.
-The most common industry is Software Development (38%) and the most common company size is 11-50 employees (38%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+We detected 1,605 companies using MCP.
+The most common industry is Software Development (38%) and the most common company size is 11-50 employees (39%).
+We find new customers by monitoring new entries and modifications to company DNS records.

 Company Characteristics